sneha-rudra/CS766-Computer_Vision-Seam_Carving_for_Image_Resizing/README.md

 This application is based on OpenCV Python.
-Results can be found on the following website: https://cvis2017.wixsite.com/final-project
+Results and implementation details can be found on the following website: https://cvis2017.wixsite.com/final-project

 Instructions for executing the code-